munificent/craftinginterpreters/book/optimization.md

 "Your program" here means the Lox VM itself running some *other* Lox program.
 We are trying to optimize clox, not the user's Lox script.
-Of course, the choice of which Lox program to load into our VM will highly affect which parts of clox get stressed the most, which is why benchmarks are so important.
+Of course, the choice of which Lox program to load into our VM will highly affect which parts of clox get stressed, which is why benchmarks are so important.

 A profiler *won't* show us how much time is spent in each *Lox* function in the script being run.
 We'd have to write our own "Lox profiler" to do that, which is